nimblegeek/nimblegeek/README.md

   <img src="https://github.com/nimblegeek/nimblegeek/blob/main/forest_sunset.png" alt="TheNimblegeek" style="max-width: 100%; max-height: 50px;">
 </div> <br>

-Hey, I'm Jonas Achouri Sihlén, casually called TheNimblegeek in tech and in movement circles.
+Hey, I'm Jonas Achouri Sihlén, casually called TheNimblegeek.
 I work as a Platform Engineer in the financial service industry and have a strong passion for developer experience, problem solving and continuous learning.
-My tech toolbox includes Kubernetes, Ansible and Linux.
-Flavoured with proficiency with Python, Java, SpringBoot and a slash of JavaScript.
+My tech toolbox is being sharpened around Automation, Python, Infrastructure as Code, and Kubernetes.
+I'm also comfortable navigating in a Linux environment.

-I'm a guy who loves to learn how to build cool projects, be productive, and ultimately craft awesome software.
+I'm a guy who loves to learn how to solve complex problems.
+Great software and infrastructure can be solutions to lots of problems but not all.
 I started to learn to code at 39 while raising a family of 5 and growing as an online writer.
-I like to write.
+Writing online has helped me a in my career growth.

 Writing is not only a passion of mine, but a necessity for me to think and solve problems through life.
 I've decided to focus on growing as an online writer alongside my 9-5.
 As I'm exploring wider interesting topics I write about them to distill them to useful insights for anyone to take part of.
 This is a lifelong journey.